|Policies > Degree Requirements > Thesis/Dissertation

 Students may enroll in absentia for thesis/dissertation courses if arrangements are made through the department of their major at least two weeks before the registration period.
 Registration for all other students must be completed in the prescribed manner during the announced registration period.
 The thesis or dissertation course is considered part of a student’s current course load.

-A maximum of 12 credit hours of Dissertation coursework may be applied to the requirements for a Doctoral degree and a maximum of 6 credit hours of Master’s Thesis coursework may be applied to the requirements of a Master’s degree.
-However, once students are enrolled in thesis/dissertation courses, they must continuously enroll in them until degree is conferred.
+This letter grade may be applied to thesis/dissertation course hours up to a maximum of 12 cumulative total letter-graded credit hours of Dissertation coursework for a Doctoral degree and a maximum of 6 cumulative total letter-graded credit hours of Master’s Thesis coursework for a Master’s degree.
+Once students are enrolled in thesis/dissertation courses, they must continuously enroll in them until a degree is conferred.
 (Also see section on the 99-Hour Doctoral Cap .)